 This post was written by a guest author: Amy Volas.

-Amy Volas is a sales fanatic turned entrepreneur, bitten by the startup bug many moons ago and couldn’t imagine spending her time anywhere else.
+Amy Volas is a sales fanatic turned entrepreneur who was bitten by the startup bug many moons ago and couldn’t imagine spending her time elsewhere.
 She created Avenue Talent Partners to help with the tremendous task of growing startups through some of their most valuable assets — executive sales leaders and experienced enterprise salespeople.